seinecle/linux-security-tutorials/docs/generated-html/subdir/step-by-step-guide-en_temp_html.md

 //ST: !
 [start= 2]
-2. Add your public key to `/home/myUser/.ssd/authorized_keys`
+2. Add your public key

+In your user home folder:

+ mkdir ~/.ssh
+ chmod 700 ~/.ssh
+ cd ~/.ssh
+ vi authorized_keys

+If you already have a .ssh directory, how to find it and the file `authorized_keys` in it?
+The `.ssh` directory is *hidden by default* because it starts with a `.`

+To find it, you need to navigate with root privileges directly to the `authorized_keys` file, like this:

+ vi /home/myUser/.ssh/authorized_keys

+Things to check:

-- make sure you have put the public key in /home/myUser/.ssd/authorized_keys (not just in the root user folder)
+- make sure you have put the public key in the .ssh folder of the user in /home/myUser/.ssh/authorized_keys (not in the .ssh folder of the root user)
 - make sure your key starts with "the "ssh-rsa" (with a space after it, check the first "s" might be missing ...)
 - triple check the key doesn't break in several lines
-- do `chmod 700 ~/.ssh` on the home folder
+- do `service sshd restart` after each modif to load your new ssh key

 //ST: !
 [start= 3]